 The editors gratefully acknowledge the excellent work by many groundwater scientists, ecologists, hydrologists, engineers and others who have shared their knowledge for this report.
 Authors are listed at the beginning of each chapter.
 Chapters 2, 3, 4, 5 and 7 incorporate much of the information compiled in earlier reports prepared for Environment Canada (EC), respectively these are: Coulibaly and Kornelsen (2013) and Conant (2014); Conant (2014); Robinson (2014); Portt (2014) and Sykes (2014).
 Advisors for the various chapters included: Craig Smith, Ohio Environmental Protection Agency (Chapter 3); Linda Nicks, Upper Thames River Conservation Authority, (Chapter 3); Nicholas E. Jones, Ontario Ministry of Natural Resources and Forestry (Chapter 5); Susan E. Doka, Fisheries and Oceans Canada (Chapter 5).
 Lan Ly helped with compiling and formatting the references of this report.
-The glossary was assembled by Lisa Sealock of EC, with input by Janet Carter of the United States Geological Survey (USGS), and with contributions from various authors of the chapters in this report.
+The glossary was assembled by Lisa Sealock of Environment and Climate Change Canada (ECCC), with input by Janet Carter of the U. S. Geological Survey (USGS), and with contributions from various authors of the chapters in this report.

 Reviewers of various chapters of the report included representatives of member organizations of the Great Lakes Executive Committee, members of Annex Subcommittees that report to the Great Lakes Executive Committee (notably Annexes 4 and 9), and others.
-These included, but were not limited to: representatives of EC, Michigan Department of Environmental Quality, and United States Environmental Protection Agency (various chapters); Janet Carter (USGS) (Chapters 1,2,6,8); Ontario Conservation Authority (Chapter 2); Agriculture and Agri-Food Canada, Ontario Ministry of Agriculture, Food and Rural Affairs (Chapters 2, 4); National Oceanic and Atmospheric Administration, Ontario Ministry of Natural Resources and Forestry, United States Army Corps of Engineers (Chapter 7).
+These included, but were not limited to: representatives of EC, Michigan Department of Environmental Quality, and U.S. Environmental Protection Agency (various chapters); Janet Carter (USGS) (Chapters 1,2,6,8); Ontario Conservation Authority (Chapter 2); Agriculture and Agri-Food Canada, Ontario Ministry of Agriculture, Food and Rural Affairs (Chapters 2, 4); National Oceanic and Atmospheric Administration, Ontario Ministry of Natural Resources and Forestry, U.S. Army Corps of Engineers (Chapter 7).
+Ashij Kumar (ECCC) and others in the secretariat staff for the Great Lakes Executive Committee provided valuable advice and facilitated the translation of this report.